-Editor’ note: Today is the 199th anniversary of the Battle of Pichincha, generally considered Ecuador’s independence day.
+Editor’ note: May 24 was the 200th anniversary of the Battle of Pichincha, generally considered Ecuador’s independence day, although the holiday is being celebrated this weekend.
 The victory, which included the heroics and martyrdom of Cuenca native son Abdon Calderon, almost didn’t happen.

 By Jerome Long